James4Ever0/hy/README.md

-# Patch for hy lang, a lisp embedded in python
+# Resumeable exception patch for hy lang, a lisp embedded in python

 ## Installation